Dwyane Wade's Daughter Walks First Red Carpet as Zaya Wade

 Dwyane Wade, wife Gabrielle Union and daughter Zaya Wade attended the 2020 Truth Awards together on Saturday, marking the 12-year-old's first red carpet event since the retired NBA star revealed in February she is a transgender girl.

 The three posed for pics together and spoke to reporters.
 Zaya wore a bright green tuxedo jacket over a matching shirt, paired with black pants with a pink sash and black boots.
+Dwyane and Gabrielle wore outfits that coordinated with hers.

 "Everyone allow her to re-introduce herself her name is Zaya Wade!"
 Dwyane wrote on Instagram on Sunday, alongside a photo of his daughter posing solo at the Los Angeles event.
 "Last night was Zaya's first red carpet and we couldn't have been prouder of how she handled the questions that were asked of her.
 She has emerged as one of the young faces and voices for the LGBTQ+ community. #truthawards."